RuoxiHou/voting-app-project-1-2/README.md

 Deployment based on the length of the `votes` list in Redis, instead of a static replica count.

+Disclaimer for the current project:
+cert-manager: installed and ready, but effectively idle for certificate issuance.
+DNS01 challenge flow: not active in current manifests.
+TLS currently comes from an existing ACM certificate attached to ALB, not cert-manager-issued certs.

 ## Pipeline Process

 Three GitHub Actions workflows automate the project, all triggered on